shamsa-abid/PythonCodeMetricsCalculator/Private/Response.md

 Our findings emphasize the role of prompt design.
 Structuring prompts with clear instructions or examples of code can help LLMs generate higher-quality code.

 2. Train Models with Critical and Human-centric Quality Metrics:
 Our results demonstrate that GPT models generate code that often surpasses human-written code in specific quality metrics.
 This highlights the potential for further improvement if critical and human-centric quality metrics are explicitly incorporated into the training process.
-By aligning the training objectives of LLMs with these metrics—reflected in our dataset and analysis—models could be better guided to generate code that balances correctness with other important quality factors.
+By aligning the training objectives of LLMs with these metrics - reflected in our dataset and analysis - models could be better guided to generate code that balances correctness with other important quality factors.

 3. Expand Evaluation Benchmarks for Comprehensive Code Quality Assessment:
 Our study highlights the limitations of current evaluation benchmarks, such as HumanEval, which primarily focus on correctness.
 Our results show that LLM-generated code often performs better than human-written code in human-centric metrics like readability and maintainability, while sometimes falling short in critical factors like security.
 Our findings suggest that existing benchmarks should evolve to include a wider range of human-centric and critical quality metrics.
 Such expanded benchmarks would enable more comprehensive assessments of generated code, guiding both model evaluation and improvements in generating code that is not only correct but also aligned with developer needs and critical quality standards.

 **Suggestion for Mining and Knowledge Extraction**
 By providing a dataset of code quality metrics for human-written and AI-generated code, our work contributes to advancing the evaluation of code generation models beyond correctness, offering a comprehensive perspective on code quality.
 This dataset can serve as a valuable resource for the MSR community, enabling future research that explores how AI-generated code influences the overall quality of software repositories.
 Researchers can leverage these metrics to study patterns in AI-generated code, identify potential risks, and optimize code generation practices for integration into large-scale projects, ultimately improving the overall quality of software development.

+### Including more benchmarks

+We agree that incorporating more extensive benchmarks like HumanEval+, MBPP, or BigCodeBench could significantly enhance the reliability and generalizability of our results.
+While our current study focuses on HumanEval, we recognize the value of these additional benchmarks and plan to include them in future work to provide a more comprehensive evaluation.

+### Motivating Example

+We appreciate the feedback on improving the motivating example.
+We propose using the implementation of a remove_duplicates function, which is a commonly encountered task in programming.
+Consider the following human-written code from 26.py:

+`
+from typing import List
+import collections

+def remove_duplicates(numbers: List[int]) -> List[int]:
+    c = collections.Counter(numbers)
+    return [n for n in numbers if c[n] <= 1]
+`

+This code uses the collections.Counter library to identify and remove duplicate elements in a list.
+When we ask GPT models to improve this code, their responses highlight different coding styles and approaches.
+Consider the response from GPT-3.5-Turbo:

+`
+from typing import List
+from collections import Counter

+def remove_duplicates(numbers: List[int]) -> List[int]:
+    counter = Counter(numbers)
+    return [n for n in numbers if counter[n] == 1]
+`
+GPT-3.5 Turbo slightly improves over the human-written code by directly leveraging the Counter class while maintaining its simplicity.
+It further applies variable renaming resulting in the counter variable enhancing readability.
+This minor enhancement shows the model's ability to refine existing implementations effectively.
+The difference between c[n] <= 1 in the human code and counter[n] == 1 in the model-generated code reflects different approaches to defining what counts as a "duplicate" element.
+The model's condition ensures that only elements occurring exactly 1 time are included in the result.
+It is stricter, as it excludes any elements occurring more than once or not at all.

+Consider GPT-4's output:

+`
+from typing import List

+def remove_duplicates(numbers: List[int]) -> List[int]:
+    seen = set()
+    result = []
+    for num in numbers:
+        if num not in seen and numbers.count(num) == 1:
+            result.append(num)
+            seen.add(num)
+    return result
+`

+GPT-4, on the other hand, rewrites the implementation entirely, introducing a more verbose approach using a set and count() function.
+While this solution may appear more robust, it introduces inefficiency (due to repeated calls to numbers.count()) and deviates from the simplicity of the original code.
+From this example, we note that model-generated code either makes incremental improvements (as in GPT-3.5 Turbo) or diverges to less optimal, verbose solutions (as in GPT-4).

+There are scenarios where models generate code that is both correct and of higher quality compared to human-written code, as well as instances where human-written code outperforms model-generated code.
+The primary aim of our work is to quantify such instances where model-generated code demonstrates improvements over human-written code, providing insights into the areas where models excel and highlighting opportunities for further refinement.